When to visit the vet?

 Outlook on current research

 Cleft lip and palate (cheilognathopalatoschisis) is a congenitalCongenital means "present from birth" and refers to characteristics or conditions that are already present at birth.
-This can include genetic disorders, developmental anomalies, or infections transmitted by the mother. malformation in dogs caused by an incomplete fusion of the lips, upper jaw, and palate during embryonic development.
-This malformation leads to a cleft or opening that can significantly impair suckling and eating and lead to further health problems.
+This can include genetic disorders, developmental anomalies, or infections transmitted by the mother. malformation in dogs caused by incomplete fusion of the lips, upper jaw, and palate during embryonic development.
+This malformation leads to a gap or opening that can significantly complicate sucking and eating, leading to further health problems.
 Current research focuses on the genetic and environmental factors that contribute to the development of this malformation.
-Genetic studies have so far shown that it is a polygenic disease, meaning that multipleMultiple means manifold or repeated and is used to describe conditions or events that occur in multiple instances or at different locations.
-In veterinary medicine, this may indicate multiple lesions, tumors, or other pathological changes. genes are involved.
+Genetic studies have shown so far that it is a polygenic disease, meaning that several genes are involved.
 This makes it difficult to identify specific genetic markers that can cause the disease.

-A significant part of the research is concerned with identifying the specific genes that are associated with the development of a cleft lip and palate.
+A significant part of the research deals with identifying the specific genes associated with the development of a cleft lip and palate.
 By using modern techniques such as genome sequencing, scientists are trying to identify genetic patterns that increase the risk of this malformation.
-In addition, research is being carried out into how environmental factors, such as the mother’s diet during pregnancy or exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
+Otherwise, studies are being conducted on how environmental factors, such as the mother’s diet during pregnancy or exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
 In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats. to certain chemicals, can influence the risk.

-Another area of research is the improvement of surgical techniques to correct the cleft.
-Traditionally, these operations require multipleMultiple means manifold or repeated and is used to describe conditions or events that occur in multiple instances or at different locations.
-In veterinary medicine, this may indicate multiple lesions, tumors, or other pathological changes. procedures to restore both the aesthetic and functional integrity of the oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
-In veterinary medicine, many treatments are administered orally. area.
-Researchers are working to optimize surgical techniques to reduce the number of procedures required and shorten healing time.
+Another area of research is the improvement of surgical techniques for correcting the cleft.
+Traditionally, these operations require several interventions to restore both the aesthetic and functional integrity of the mouth area.
+Researchers are working on optimizing surgical techniques to reduce the number of required interventions and shorten healing time.
 New methods, such as the use of stem cell therapies and biomimetic materials, are also being investigated to promote tissue regeneration and improve outcomes.

 In addition to surgery, preventive measures are also being researched.
 These include genetic testing in breeding animals to minimize the risk of passing the disease on to offspring.
 By identifying risk factors and understanding the genetic basis of the disease, targeted breeding programs can be developed to reduce the prevalence of cleft lip and palate in dog populations.

-Research into cheilognathopalatoschisis in dogs also has implications for understanding and treating this condition in humans.
+Research on cheilognathopalatoschisis in dogs also has implications for understanding and treating this condition in humans.
 Since the genetic and developmental biological mechanisms are similar, insights from veterinary medicine can help develop new therapies and preventionPrevention includes measures taken to prevent diseases or injuries.
 In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. strategies for human patients.
-This shows how important comparative research between humans and animals is to better understand complex genetic diseases.
+This shows how important comparative research between humans and animals is for better understanding complex genetic diseases.